Gatsby robots.txt and sitemap.xml Files

 submitted with a single sitemap index, check out this StackOverflow answer.

-, we have to copy the URL from the loc
+If we want to open the actual sitemap.xml, we have to copy the URL from the loc node and open it in the browser http://localhost:9000/sitemap/sitemap-0.xml

-stands in for the production URL).
+(where localhost stands in for the production URL).

 <urlsetxmlns="http://www.sitemaps.org/schemas/sitemap/0.9"xmlns:news="http://www.google.com/schemas/sitemap-news/0.9"xmlns:xhtml="http://www.w3.org/1999/xhtml"xmlns:image="http://www.google.com/schemas/sitemap-image/1.1"xmlns:video="http://www.google.com/schemas/sitemap-video/1.1"><url><loc>https://gatsby-seo.netlify.app/</loc><changefreq>daily</changefreq><priority>0.7</priority></url><url><loc>https://gatsby-seo.netlify.app/blog/siberian-husky/</loc><changefreq>daily</changefreq><priority>0.7</priority></url>// ✂️</urlset>

-are no longer used by Google.
+As it happens, changefreq and priority are no longer used by Google.
 We can safely remove this bloat from

-Now we update the gatsby-config.js
+Now we update the gatsby-config.js file:

 const path = require("path")const siteMetadata = require("./site-metadata")const slashify = require("./src/helpers/slashify")// ✂️const {NODE_ENV,SITE_URL,URL: NETLIFY_SITE_URL = SITE_URL,DEPLOY_PRIME_URL: NETLIFY_DEPLOY_URL = NETLIFY_SITE_URL,CONTEXT: NETLIFY_ENV = NODE_ENV,} = process.envconst isNetlifyProduction = NETLIFY_ENV === `production`const siteUrl = isNetlifyProduction ?
 NETLIFY_SITE_URL : NETLIFY_DEPLOY_URLmodule.exports = {siteMetadata: {...siteMetadata,siteUrl,},plugins: [// ✂️{resolve: `gatsby-plugin-sitemap`,options: {query: `{allMdx {nodes {frontmatter {publishedmodified}fields {slug}}}}`,resolveSiteUrl: () => siteUrl,resolvePages: ({ allMdx: { nodes: mdxNodes } }) => {const { pages } = siteMetadataconst blogPathName = pages.blog.pathNameconst allPages = Object.values(pages).reduce((acc, { pathName }) => {if (pathName) {acc.push({ path: slashify(pathName) })}return acc}, [])const allArticles = mdxNodes.map(({ frontmatter: { published, modified }, fields: { slug } }) => ({path: slashify(blogPathName, slug),lastmod: modified ? modified : published,}))return [...allPages, ...allArticles]},serialize: ({ path: url, lastmod }) => ({url,lastmod,}),},},}

-Next we fetch and format (thanks to the slashify
+Next we fetch and format (thanks to the slashify function) all the page

 and article URLs.
 Then we fetch the last modified date for each article and create a sitemap entry for all the articles.
 If